CuddleBear92/Hydrus-Presets-and-Scripts/Downloaders/Nitter/README.md

 [See the help files for how to add downloaders to Hydrus](https://hydrusnetwork.github.io/hydrus/help/adding_new_downloaders.html)

-A frontend for Twitter, currently used by Hydrus to download from Twitter.
+An alternative frontend to Twitter.
+Was previously used to download from Twitter until a different API was discovered.
+Still the only real way to go back more than 500 tweets or so which is the current limitation of that API.